-Omnichannel marketing, as the name suggests is basically nothing but marketing across all channels.
+Omnichannel marketing, as the name suggests, is basically nothing but marketing across all channels.
 So, when you are using omnichannel marketing, you get to expose your brand to a variety of marketing channels.
-Omnichannel helps you improves your brand’s presence across online as well as offline marketing channels.
+Omnichannel helps you improve your brand's presence across online as well as offline marketing channels.

 This also helps you reach out to a variety of prospects.
 It allows prospects to choose where they want to connect with you and how.
 It will also help you improve brand credibility and reputation if you play your cards right.
 The more exposure your brand receives, the easier it will be for people to recognize you.